yanhd2019/Final_Project/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-In our journey through this hackathon, we've received invaluable support and guidance from some remarkable individuals.
-Special gratitude goes out to Josh Gordon for his invaluable introduction to the Palm2 API, which played a pivotal role in our project.
-We also want to express our appreciation to the entire Google team for their dedicated guidance and mentorship over the past week.
-We would like to extend our heartfelt thanks to Prof. Ganesh Mani for his unwavering support and encouragement.
-Your collective efforts and insights have been instrumental in our success.
-Thank you all for your contributions to this incredible experience!
+As a result of the experiential learning course at CMU, our team members have gained invaluable insights while working on this project.
+We express our gratitude to the Google hackathon for hosting the event and providing the initial impetus for our project.
+Special thanks go to Prof.Ganesh Mani for his consistent support and encouragement, which have been instrumental in our success.
+We appreciate everyone's collective efforts and insights that have contributed to this remarkable experience.
+Thank you all for your significant contributions!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>